-7.2.4 External Review
+7.2.3 External Review

-If you are not satisfied with the internal Grievance or Appeal decision or the decision of the voluntary second level internal Appeal and your Appeal is of an Adverse Benefit Determination that involves (a) Medically Necessary treatment, (b) Experimental/Investigational treatment, (c) an active course of treatment for purposes of continuity of care, or (d) whether a course of treatment is delivered in an appropriate setting at an appropriate level of care, you may request an external review by an Independent Review Organization (IRO).
-Your request must be made in writing within 180 days of receipt of the internal Grievance or Appeal decision or voluntary second level internal Appeal decision, or that internal decision will become final.
+If you are not satisfied with your internal Grievance or Appeal decision and your Appeal involves (a) Medically Necessary treatment, (b) Experimental/Investigational treatment, (c) an active course of treatment for purposes of continuity of care, (d) whether a course of treatment is delivered in an appropriate setting at an appropriate level of care or (e) an exception to a prescription drug formulary, you have the right to an external review by an Independent Review Organization (IRO).
+Your request must be made in writing within 180 days of receipt of the internal Grievance or Appeal decision, or that internal decision will become final.
 If you agree, we may waive the requirement that you exhaust the internal review process before beginning the External Review process.
-We will notify the Oregon Division of Financial Regulation with two business days of receiving your request for external review, at which point an IRO will be assigned to the case by the Oregon Division of financial

-Regulation and we will forward complete documentation regarding the case to the IRO.
+We will notify the Oregon Division of Financial Regulation within two business days of receiving your request for external review, at which point an IRO will be assigned to the case by the Oregon Division of Financial Regulation and we will forward complete documentation regarding the case to the IRO.

 If you request an external review you must agree to authorize release of medical records needed by the IRO and submit any additional information to the IRO no later than five days after the appointment of the IRO, or 24 hours in cases of expedited review.
 The IRO is entirely independent of Providence Health Plan and performs its review under a contract with the Oregon Division of Financial Regulation.
 The IRO will notify you and us of its decision within three days for expedited reviews and within 30 days when not expedited.
-We agree to be bound by and to comply with the IRO decision when the decision involves, (a) Medically Necessary treatment, (b) Experimental/Investigational treatment, (c) an active course of treatment for purposes of continuity of care, or (d) whether a course of treatment is delivered in an appropriate setting at an appropriate level of care.
+We agree to be bound by and to comply with the IRO decision when the decision involves, (a) Medically Necessary treatment, (b) Experimental/Investigational treatment, (c) an active course of treatment for purposes of continuity of care, (d) whether a course of treatment is delivered in an appropriate setting at an appropriate level of care or (e) an exception to a prescription drug formulary.

-We pay for all costs for the handling of external review cases and we administer these provisions in accordance with the insurance laws and regulations of the State of Oregon.
+We pay for all costs for the handling of external review cases and we administer these provisions in accordance with the insurance laws and regulations of the state of Oregon.
 If we do not comply with the IRO decision, we may be penalized by the Oregon Division of Financial Regulation, and you have the right to sue us under applicable Oregon law.

-7.2.5 Information Available Upon Request
+7.2.4 Information Available Upon Request